-Hate speech is an outcome of exclusionary, discriminating and biased views towards "others" including migrants, refugees and minorities (Titley, 2020), whose understanding of "reality" is constructed in particular ways through media representations.
-In order to truly understand the roots of hate speech and discrimination in media, media literacy projects aim to adopt a broader and critical perspective towards the ways media constructs certain worldviews and leads to misrepresentation of certain groups such as refugees and migrants.
-Only if we develop a critical perspective towards media discourses as social constructions through media education, we can deal with hate speech that is the outcome of such exclusionary, discriminating and biased worldviews that are represented as the objective reality through the media.
-Adopting an intercultural approach, critical media literacy education can provide tools to promote the development of a critical understanding of how media representations are always social constructs, reflecting particular perspectives, interests and historical legacies.
+Hate speech is an outcome of exclusionary, discriminating, and biased views toward "others," including migrants, refugees, and minorities (Titley, 2020), whose understanding of "reality" is constructed in particular ways through media representations.
+In order to truly understand the roots of hate speech and discrimination in media, media literacy projects aim to adopt a broader and critical perspective toward the ways media constructs certain worldviews and leads to misrepresentation of certain groups such as refugees and migrants.
+Only if a critical perspective is developed toward media discourses as social constructions through media education can hate speech that is the outcome of such exclusionary, discriminating, and biased worldviews that are represented as the objective reality through the media be dealt with.
+Adopting an intercultural approach, critical media literacy education can provide tools to promote the development of a critical understanding of how media representations are always social constructs, reflecting particular perspectives, interests, and historical legacies.

-MEET (Media Education for Equity and Tolerance) is one of the more comprehensive projects that was supported by European Commission (realized in Italy, Austria, Germany, Belgium and Slovenia).
+Media Education for Equity and Tolerance (MEET) is one of the more comprehensive projects supported by the EC (realized in Italy, Austria, Germany, Belgium, and Slovenia).
 MEET focuses on disadvantaged young people and aims to promote inclusive and democratic citizenship and intercultural education through media education to fight against discrimination and intolerance through action research (Raineri, 2019, p.
 11).
-One of the outcomes of the project that was co-developed and tested with participating teachers and students was an open access online toolkit with videos, pedagogical guidelines and learning scenarios for teachers3.
-The learning scenarios and the videos propose teaching practices related to development of critical analytic skills about media representations such as recognizing misinformation about different groups, recognizing propaganda or sponsored content and also media production skills for example by producing alternative representations to the analyzed media texts.
+One of the outcomes of the project that was codeveloped and tested with participating teachers and students was an open access online toolkit with videos, pedagogical guidelines, and learning scenarios for teachers (MEET Toolkit<https://meetolerance.eu/toolkit/>).
+The learning scenarios and the videos propose teaching practices related to development of critical analytic skills regarding media representations, such as recognizing misinformation about different groups and recognizing propaganda or sponsored content, and also media production skills-for example, by producing alternative representations to the analyzed media texts.

-An interesting and novel approach against biased media representations are the digital selfrepresentations created by social media influencers with a migration background.
-Some of these vloggers have a large following (e.g. Syrian vlogger Mahmoud Bitar living in Sweden had 1.7 million subscribers on YouTube at the time of writing), and they discuss the everyday challenges of being a foreigner in a new country.
-In Finland, under the hashtag #ennenolinpakolainen (Once, I was a refugee) former refugees engaged in a social media campaign to counter views of refugees as economic burdens and noncitizens (Nikunen, 2019).
-Recognizing that community leaders have a strong following on social media, the International Office of Migration (IOM), started a campaign called #IamaMigrant (iamamigrant.org).
-In this campaign, migrant YouTubers share their migration experiences with non-migrants which could be beneficial to combat negative discourses.
-Examples show these blogs and vlogs could be important new ways to fight hate speech and negative media representations, as they allow migrant makers to level with fellow audiences.
-However, the question also emerges how IOM curates the stories presented on their website.
-In videos addressed at future migrants, the emphasis on danger and risk also shows how migrant media makers are co-opted in institutionalized migration deterrence campaigns (e.g. Musarò, 2019).
+Digital self-representations created by social media influencers with a migration background represent an interesting and novel approach against biased media representations.
+Some of these vloggers have a large following (e.g., Syrian vlogger Mahmoud Bitar living in Sweden had 1.7 million subscribers on YouTube at the time of writing), and they discuss the everyday challenges of being a foreigner in a new country.
+In Finland, under the hashtag #ennenolinpakolainen (Once, I was a refugee), former refugees engage in a social media campaign to counter views of refugees as economic burdens and noncitizens (Nikunen, 2019).
+Recognizing that community leaders have a strong following on social media, the International Office of Migration (IOM) started a campaign called #IamaMigrant.
+In this campaign, migrant YouTubers share their migration experiences with nonmigrants, which could be beneficial to combat negative discourses.
+Examples show these blogs and vlogs could be important new ways to fight hate speech and negative media representations because they allow migrant makers to level with fellow audiences.
+However, the question also emerges as to how IOM curates the stories presented on its website.
+In videos addressed at future migrants, the emphasis on danger and risk also shows how migrant media makers are co-opted in institutionalized migration deterrence campaigns (e.g., Musarò, 2019).